DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDataGrid/1 Configuration/summary/calculateCustomSummary.md

 The resulting summary item's value.

 ##### field(options.value): any
-If the custom summary item is calculated by a [column](/api-reference/10%20UI%20Widgets/dxDataGrid/1%20Configuration/summary/totalItems/column.md '/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/summary/totalItems/#column'), this field contains the value from a cell of this column.
-Otherwise, it contains a whole object from the data source.
+If **totalItems**.[column](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/summary/totalItems/#column) is set, this field contains the value from this column.
+If **totalItems**.[showInColumn](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/summary/totalItems/#showInColumn) is used instead, this field contains all values from a row.

 ---
 This is a single function for all custom summary items.
 Specify a [name](/api-reference/10%20UI%20Widgets/dxDataGrid/1%20Configuration/summary/totalItems/name.md '/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/summary/totalItems/#name') for each item to identify it in the function.